RiverHeart/Powershell-Barcodes/README.md

 # Powershell-Barcodes

-### Status
+Barcode Creation using Powershell

+**Supported Barcodes**
+* Code 128 (Length Optimization WIP)

+**Status**
 Work in progress.
 Use at your own risk.
 The code is short though, so fully understanding what it does before using it should be relatively easy.

-### Synopsis
-Barcode Creation using Powershell

-**Supported Barcodes**
-* Code 128 (Length Optimization WIP)

-### Description
+## Description

 Need to create a barcode?
 Need a reference implementation to convert into your language of choice?
 Hopefully you can find it here.